ruslo/0/docs/git.rst

 Keep each line of the code so line length is 80 characters maximum.

 * For ``gVim`` you can highlight margin using ``join`` command, see `vimrc example`__
-* This rule can be ignored for hyperlinks
+* This rule can be ignored for hyper-links

 .. seealso:: `Google style guide - Line Length <https://google.github.io/styleguide/cppguide.html#Line_Length>`_